The Core Capability Spanning All Seven Community Lifelines: Resilience and Adaptive Capacity

 Let's examine how resilience and adaptive capacity are vital for each lifeline:

-2. Communication: Effective communication during emergencies is key.
+2. Communication: Effective communication during emergencies is essential.
 Resilient communication systems employ diverse channels (landlines, cell phones, radio, satellite communication), redundant systems, and readily available information dissemination strategies.
 Adaptive capacity includes developing crisis communication plans, training personnel in emergency communication protocols, and establishing solid public warning systems.

 3. Energy: A resilient energy system employs diverse energy sources, redundant power grids, and solid infrastructure capable of withstanding extreme weather events.
 Adaptive capacity involves diversifying energy sources (renewable energy integration), investing in smart grids for better monitoring and control, and developing energy conservation strategies.

 5. Healthcare: A resilient healthcare system possesses surge capacity, well-trained personnel, sufficient medical supplies, and efficient coordination among healthcare providers.
-Adaptive capacity involves pandemic preparedness planning, establishing dependable emergency medical services, investing in telehealth technologies, and developing effective public health communication strategies.
+Adaptive capacity involves pandemic preparedness planning, establishing strong emergency medical services, investing in telehealth technologies, and developing effective public health communication strategies.

 Components of Resilience and Adaptive Capacity: A Deeper Dive